fossguild/joynride/docs/figma/FIGMA.md

 - **Concept**: Describe the concept and thought process behind the logo (e.g., minimalist, symbolic, etc.).
 - **Style**: Mention the design style used for the logo (e.g., flat, gradient, modern, etc.).
 - **Significance**: Explain the significance of the logo elements (e.g., shapes, colors, typography).
+- **Colors**: In order to refer to USP's sense of community, which is at the roots of the project's security and motivated its development, the colors chosen for the application logo were USP's colors.

 ![Logo](logo.png)